linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/IntFV1.md

 Developmental Interneuron forebrain ventral type 1

-Justification:

-Notice it also expresses Slc32a1 (Glycinergic)
+Note: It also expresses Slc32a1 (Glycinergic)

-Similar to some DEINH and TEINH

 Other markers:
 Gbx1